 Another roadblock that’s common in educational marketing is a lack of buy-in from administrators.
 Without approval and support from the school’s top leaders, other departments are not likely to champion concepts that seem foreign to them, such as social media marketing or Search Engine Optimization (SEO).

-Marketers who understand the ebb and flow of the educational calendar may have more success in building relationships with administrators and in turn, credibility with faculty.
+Marketers who understand the ebb and flow of the educational calendar may have more success in building relationships and credibility.
 While it might seem like the academic marketing calendar never ceases, it may be best to avoid important meetings during exam weeks, for instance.